pingcap/docs-dm/en/dmctl-introduction.md

   unlock-ddl-lock       unlock-ddl-lock [-s source ...] <lock-ID>

 Special Commands:
-  --encrypt encrypt plaintext to ciphertext
+  --encrypt Encrypts plaintext to ciphertext.
-  --decrypt decrypt ciphertext to plaintext
+  --decrypt Decrypts ciphertext to plaintext.

 Global Options:
-  --V prints version and exit
+  --V Prints version and exit.
-  --config path to config file
+  --config Path to configuration file.
-  --master-addr master API server addr
+  --master-addr Master API server addr.
-  --rpc-timeout rpc timeout, default is 10m
+  --rpc-timeout RPC timeout, default is 10m.
-  --ssl-ca path of file that contains list of trusted SSL CAs for connection --ssl-cert path of file that contains X509 certificate in PEM format for connection --ssl-key path of file that contains X509 key in PEM format for connection
+  --ssl-ca Path of file that contains list of trusted SSL CAs for connection.
+  --ssl-cert Path of file that contains X509 certificate in PEM format for connection.
+  --ssl-key Path of file that contains X509 key in PEM format for connection.
 ```